-Just like my small group of iPads at a technology table, I wanted to keep my small group of iPads for a “Listening to Reading” station during literacy groups.
+Next, just like my small group of iPads at a technology table, I wanted to keep my small group of iPads for a “Listening to Reading” station during literacy groups.
 I have put 6 devices here as well.

-Another reason I like to do this method is that some listening to reading apps take a lot of storage.
+Moreso, another reason I like to do this method is that some listening to reading apps take a lot of storage.
 If I can get a few devices with more storage for listening to reading apps, then I don’t have to load a device with less storage with these apps.

 What problems did I run across?

-Who gets what device?
+Who gets what device in the classroom?

-I usually take the roster and number kids from day one for their place to stand in line anyways.
+Now, I usually take the roster and number of kids from day one for their place to stand in line anyways.
 Therefore, they get the same number and they keep that number all year.
 I don’t change the numbers once they get them.
 It just makes it easier.

-Grabbing 10 devices is wayyyy different that grabbing 24 or so devices.
+Grabbing 10 devices is way different that grabbing 24 or so devices.
 (Image sending all your students to their cubbies at the same time!)
 I like to spread out where my devices are housed or how many I send to grab devices at one time.
-This works well with my small group technology table and my listening to reading table.
-This means that at least 12 devices are in the room and accessible for students.
+This works well with my small group technology table and my listening to the reading table.
+This means that at least 12 devices are in the room and accessible to students.
 I usually house the rest of the in the closet on the Belkin Store and Charge.

-It does take a few practice rounds for students to learn where their iPads are housed and where to return them to at the finish of a lesson.
+It does take a few practice rounds for students to learn where their iPads are housed and where to return them at the finish of a lesson.
 But what doesn’t take time and energy?